IJCAI-CADT/cadt/README.md

-The code for CATD.
+The code for CADT.
 Run model_wisdm.py for the WISDM DATASET.
 Run model_ucihar.py for the UCIHAR DATASET.